GigiArteni/apiato-repository/docs/reference/api-methods.md

 # Apiato Repository: Exhaustive API Reference

-This document provides a **comprehensive, professional, and user-centric reference** for all features, methods, traits, contracts, middleware, events, and advanced capabilities of the Apiato Repository.
+This document provides a **comprehensive, professional, and user-centric reference** for all features, methods, traits, contracts, events, and advanced capabilities of the Apiato Repository.
 It is designed to serve as your single source of truth for every aspect of repository usage, configuration, and extension.

 ---